Marigno/marigno.com/content/posts/2020-04-12-the-power-of-light.md

 The world is create during every single second, over and over again.

 ### Light is Warmth

 I associate light with being warmth and I imagine that most people do.
 This is a lovely feeling that everyone should be able to feel.
-That light is what keeps us all warm, it's what allow us to see, to diferentiate objects, one from another.
+That light is what keeps us all warm, it's what allows us to see, to differentiate objects, one from another.

 Being warmth is just the movement of particles going faster, there is more excitation due to the temperature and things are moving fast and quick.